mathwhiz1212/proxmox-notes/PfSense.md

 Good practice.
 In a production enviroment, you may have a bridge for each physical interface, and you can tie each virtual interface to a physical interface, avoiding the need to share the physical interface with other traffic.

 # Installing PfSense

+Start the VM.

 Double-click on the VM name `pfsense1` to open a new VNC window.

-Accept the aggreement by hitting enter.
+When the agreement loads, accept the aggreement by hitting enter.

-Select Install and hit enter.
+Hit enter to select Install.

+Manual disk setup.

-guided-ufs disk setup.
-GPT partition table.
+Create > GPT - GUID partition table.
+Create > Leave it at `freebsd-ufs` and max size.
+Use down arrow key to navigate to:
+Mountpoint /
+Hit tab and use arrow keys to get to options.
+Enable SSD TRIM support by hitting space.
+Hit tab to get back and hit ok.

+It will prompt you to create a boot partition, say yes.

+NOTE: Do not use ZFS.
+It's functionally RAID on RAID which leave to undesirable concequences.
+ZFS is also the reason why I didn't use the guide ufs setup, which will automatically create a swap file, which the host ZFS filesystem makes unnecessary.

-Do manual install, or disable swap afterward in `/etc/fstab` by commenting out #.
-Can use `nano` `pkg install nano`
+If you use the guided method, disable swap afterward in `/etc/fstab` by commenting out #.
+Can use `nano` `pkg install nano` if you prefer that editor.

-`# We're not doing ZFS because ZFS on ZFS is not good.` Finish
+Ok > Finish
 Commit.
 Reboot.